frank26080115/alpha-fairy/INSTRUCTIONS.md

 ![](doc/img_instruct/sketch_data_upload.png)

 (if the "ESP32 Sketch Data Upload" is missing, follow the instructions at https://github.com/me-no-dev/arduino-esp32fs-plugin to install the plugin, which also requires you to restart the Arduino IDE)

+**IMPORTANT:** every time you press "ESP32 Sketch Data Upload", the Wi-Fi profiles you have saved **will be erased**.
+The web interface can be used to view all existing Wi-Fi profiles so you can back them up.

 Disable core debug level: Tools->"Core Debug Level:", select "None"